Director, Producer, Cinematographer

 Daria is a documentary producer and strategic consultant based in Toronto and New York.
 Prior to The Quiet Epidemic, she worked on the social impact documentary, Most Likely to Succeed (Sundance 2015).
 As a consultant, Daria has spent the past decade supporting the executive teams of nonprofits across the U.S. and Canada, leading strategic planning and social change initiatives.
 Whether through her work in film or supporting organizations, Daria believes in the power of a well-told story to create meaningful and lasting change.

 Chris has been directing, shooting, and editing documentaries for over forty years.
 She received the prestigious Directors Guild Award for Startup.com.
 Along with D.A.
 Pennebaker, she directed the 1992 Clinton campaign film The War Room (Oscar nomination).
 Her other films include Elaine Stritch at Liberty (Emmy Award), The Energy War series, Town Bloody Hall, Delorean, Moon Over Broadway, Depeche Mode 101, Down From the Mountain, Only the Strong Survive, Al Franken: God Spoke, Kings of Pastry and HBO’s Unlocking the Cage (Emmy nomination).
 Hegedus’ career awards include the International Documentary Association, Critics Choice, and the Golden Eagle CINE.
-She is a member of the Executive Committee of the Academy of Motion Pictures and is co-chair of the Academy Museum Board.
+She is Governor of the Documentary Branch of the Academy and the co-chair of the branch's Academy Museum Board.

 Mark is an Emmy award-winning editor based in Los Angeles, where he has cut documentaries that have premiered at Sundance, Tribeca, TIFF and HotDocs; distributed in movie theaters internationally; and broadcast on Netflix, AppleTV+, PBS and Showtime.
 His selected editing credits include Netflix’s The Keepers (Emmy-nominated), The Lion’s Share (Netflix, Emmy award), Flint Town (Netflix), Visible: Out On Television (Apple TV+, GLAAD nominee), Janis: Little Girl Blue (PBS, TIFF) and Prophet's Prey (Showtime, Sundance; Associate Editor).